- You are here:

-  Ultimately at ASL, we have two goals: To help you pass the bar exam -- the same one taken by students at the country’s most prestigious and well-known law programs -- and to hit the ground running after you graduate.
+At ASL, we ultimately have two goals: To give you the knowledge you need to help you pass the bar exam and to give you the practical skills you need to hit the ground running after you graduate.

 Because we know you want your law education to not only benefit you but those around you, you’ll be required to fulfill 25 hours of community service each semester -- a mandate required by only about a dozen law schools in the nation.